 The Associate Dean of Diversity and Equity works closely with the IAS Dean, the other IAS Associate Deans, and school leadership on processes that develop, assess and promote initiatives around the principles of diversity, equity and social justice within the School of Interdisciplinary Arts & Sciences (IAS).

-The primary objective of the position is to enhance the capacity of IAS to recognize and challenge unequal relations of power and privilege in order to foster a more inclusive educational environment that enables students, staff, and faculty members to learn, teach and work together across positionalities and towards more equitable practices in scholarship, pedagogy, service and community engagement.
+The primary objective of the position is to enhance the capacity of IAS to recognize and challenge unequal relations of power and privilege in order to foster a more inclusive educational environment that enables students, staff, and faculty members to learn, teach and work together across positionalities and towards more equitable practices in scholarship, pedagogy, student success, service, and community engagement.